Thinkmill/ts-gql/README.md

-The README below is currently out of date with the specifics of how ts-gql works and how to use it.
-It will be updated soon.

----

 # ts-gql

 > Write GraphQL queries in TypeScript and generate types effortlessly

 ## Why?

-There are lots of great tools(some of which ts-gql use internally!) for generating types from GraphQL Queries though a lot of the solutions have at least one of two problems
+There are lots of great tools(some of which ts-gql use internally!) for generating TypeScript types from GraphQL Queries though a lot of the solutions have at least one of two problems:

-- The writing of a query isn't connected to the type that it returns
+- The writing of a query isn't connected to the type that it results in
 - You're forced to write queries in `.graphql` files rather than inline
   - This also often means that you can't use fragments or that there's a new import syntax to learn

-## How does ts-gql solve these problems?
+### How does ts-gql solve these problems?

 When using ts-gql, you write GraphQL queries with a tagged template literal like normal.